Arcadia-Science/2023-amblyomma-americanum-diffex/README.md

 ## IP decision and pub

 Currently, we have been advised to keep this GitHub repo private and to not pub out this project.
-This is because the differential expression analysis we performed is trivial and does not itself produce interesting and shareable biological insights, while the repo houses a [Shiny App](./shiny) that may be considered an asset for Trove.
+This is because the differential expression analysis we performed is trivial and does not itself produce interesting and share-able biological insights, while the repo houses a [Shiny App](./shiny) that may be considered an asset for Trove.
 The IP guidance may change over time.
-In the mean time, the READMEs in this repository serve as the main documentation for the project, alongside the Notion Roadmaps in the Software Documentation section.
+In the mean time, the READMEs in this repository serve as the main documentation for the project, alongside the Notion Road maps in the Software Documentation section.